 CPFP interns will have the opportunity to join a project that involves data collection, verification, and the development of resources and toolkits.

-FutureFunder donations will be used to fund internship positions for Carleton journalism and communication students to contribute to the CPFP site, which will be populated with press freedom violation incident reports dating back to Jan.
+FutureFunder donations will be used to fund internship positions for Carleton journalism and communication students to contribute to the CPFP site, populated with press freedom violation incident reports dating back to Jan.
 1, 2021 and resources for media workers, students, faculty, researchers and more.
 Interns will work under the oversight of J-Source’s editor (a journalism school faculty member) and managing editor.

 Journalists, newsrooms and advocacy organizations in Canada know well the constraints of press freedom in this country.
 But without the collective resources and organization to document them in a systematic manner, the industry’s ability to communicate those perils or to contextualize them over time is limited.
-As threats to press freedom continue to mount, smaller newsrooms, campus media and a growing workforce of independent reporters working as freelancers are at a severe disadvantage when it comes to countering incursions on their journalistic rights.
+As threats to press freedom continue to mount, smaller newsrooms, campus media and a growing workforce of independent reporters are at a severe disadvantage when it comes to countering incursions on their journalistic rights.
 The work of the CPFP with Carleton interns’ help will ensure that journalists and academics are equipped with the fullest up-to-date information and supports necessary to document and understand press freedom infringements, challenge them and best communicate them to the public.

 With your support, CPFP interns will have the opportunity to join a newsroom and research team dedicated to building and maintaining a service for journalists and media outlets, academics, the legal profession and all others interested in issues surrounding press freedom and the public’s right to know.